 - NM Legislative Endowment Scholarship - This scholarship is available to provide aid for undergraduate students who are enrolled in at least 6 credit hours, have a 2.5 GPA, and must demonstrate financial need.

 - NM Lottery Success Scholarship - At ENMU-Roswell this scholarship pays $643.41 towards tuition and is available to students who have recently graduated from a New Mexico public high school, accredited New Mexico private high school, or have obtained a New Mexico GED, and enroll immediately after graduation into a New Mexico public college full-time (12 credit hours at 2 year schools and 15 credit hours at 4 year schools) and completes the semester with a 2.5 GPA.
 After qualifying semester, student is eligible to continue to recieve scholarship for 3 semesters.
-NOTE: GED recipients must enroll in the next semester after their last GED test date.
+NOTE: GED recipients must enroll in the next semester after their last GED test date..

 ENMU-Roswell Foundation Scholarships (Contact Craig Collins, 575-624-7304 if you have questions)